quality materials you can trust

 How to care for dentures

-When you get your full dentures, you should be aware that you need to remove them for around six to eight hours each day in order to allow your gums some time to relax.
+In order to allow your gums some time to relax.
 This is why the majority of people choose to remove their dentures at night while they are asleep.

 When you remove your dentures, you should make sure to thoroughly clean them and always leave them submerged in a glass of water while they aren’t being worn.
 It may not seem bad to leave your dentures in overnight, but it can cause issues in the long term such as bacteria buildup, so it is important to follow the recommendations given to you when you get your dentures.
 Taking them out ensures you maintain stronger bones and healthy gums for as long as possible so it is definitely worth doing!